ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 You should be able pull new commits directly to this folder in your Arduino library.

 ### Importing as a .zip Library
+Download The ClusterDuck Protocol as a .Zip file.

 In the Arduino IDE, navigate to ``Sketch > Include Library > Add .ZIP Library.`` At the top of the drop down list, select the option to "Add .ZIP Library''.